-In line with our general approach to the resolution of conflicts mentioned on page one above, issues brought to our office were addressed through exploring the visitors' options for dealing with problematic relationships between members of the faculty in the unit, by facilitating communication between the parties in a mediation process when asked by the visitors, and by gathering information on the questions at hand from the Coordinator for Policy, Communication and Issues of Concern at the Provost's Office, the Title IX Coordinator, or Human Resources.
+In line with our general approach to the resolution of conflicts mentioned on page one above, issues brought to our office were addressed through exploring the visitors' options for dealing with problematic relationships between members of the faculty in the unit, by facilitating communication between the parties in a mediation process or facilitated conversation when asked by the visitors, and by gathering information on the questions at hand from the Coordinator for Policy, Communication and Issues of Concern at the Provost's Office, the Title IX Coordinator, or Human Resources.

 Our commitment to informality and confidentiality prohibits us from keeping formal records or following up with visitors, making it challenging to evaluate the effects of our actions as Ombuds.
 Informal observation revealed that visitors seem to reach a clearer perspective on their situations during a visit or leave with options for action that they were unaware of prior to their visit.
 We often heard positive verbal feedback and follow-up emails expressing gratitude for the service.
+Of note were visitors appreciating having access to the Ombuds Service as a confidential "sounding board".
 Due to confidentiality concerns, we are unable to initiate contact with past visitors to ask whether a situation improved as a result of the course of action planned during the visit, but in several cases visitors did contact us to update us about the satisfactory resolution of their concerns.